Guest Author: Edward Restivo.

 Storage proteins mainly store mineral ions such as potassium in your body.
 Iron, for example, is an ion required for the formation of hemoglobin, the main structural component of red blood cells.
 Ferritin — a storage protein — regulates and guards against the adverse effects of excess iron in your body.
 Ovalbumin and casein are storage proteins found in breast milk and egg whites, respectively, that play a huge role in embryonic development.

 Transport proteins carry vital materials to the cells.
-Hemoglobin, for example, carries oxygen to body tissues from the lungs.
+Hemoglobin, for example as, carries oxygen to body tissues from the lungs.
 Serum albumin carries fats in your bloodstream, while myoglobin absorbs oxygen from hemoglobin and then releases it to the muscles.
 Calbindin is another transport protein that facilitates the absorption of calcium from the intestinal walls.

 Located on the outer part of the cells, receptor proteins control the substances that enter and leave the cells, including water and nutrients.
 Some receptors activate enzymes, while others stimulate endocrine glands to secrete epinephrine and insulin to regulate blood sugar levels.